Indiscriminate covers of infinite translation surfaces are innocent, not devious: Examples of devious covers

 \subsection{Chamanara's surfaces}

-We introduce a surface first studied by Chamanara in \cite{Chamanara04}.
+\compat{The surfaces studied here should all be named $(S_n,\alpha_n)$ with the primary case being $n=2$.
+Only a generic surface should be $(S,\alpha)$.} We introduce a surface $(S_2,\alpha_2)$ first studied by Chamanara in \cite{Chamanara04}.
 (See also the related work \cite{CGL}.)
-The surface is built from a closed $1 \times 1$ square with each of the edges subdivided into intervals of length $\frac{1}{2^k}$ for $k \in \N$ as indicated in Figure \ref{fig:Chamanara}.
+The surface is built from a closed $1 \times 1$ square with each of the edges subdivided into intervals of length $\frac{1}{2^k}$ for $k \in \N$ as indicated in left side of Figure \ref{fig:Chamanara}.
 The vertical intervals of equal length are then glued together by translation, and we do the same to the horizontal intervals.
 The intervals being identified have been labeled by the same integers in the figure.
 The endpoints of these intervals being glued and the corners of the square are discarded to give the space a translation structure.